 Career Pathways engages philanthropic executives and thought leaders inside and outside the field of philanthropy.

 The tuition cost, once selected, varies based on your organizations membership status.
-The cost for current Council members is $3,500.
-The cost for non-members is $5,500.
-Additionally each applicant will need to pay the $99 application fee in order to apply.
+The cost for current Council members is $5,500.
+The cost for non-members is $7,000.
 The Career Pathways program has received generous support from our grantors, the W.K.
 Kellogg Foundation, The Kresge Foundation, The Robert Wood Johnson Foundation and The Duke Endowment.
 Most meals are covered by the program, but participants are responsible for their individual air travel, lodging, and ground transportation costs.

 Yes.
 A reference/nomination is required from your home institution and must be from the current CEO or the supervisor to whom you report.
 References should be sumbitted during the online application process.